 B i o g r a p h y

 Celebrated by Opera News for his "fat, resonant bass" and proclaimed as "a singer to watch" by the Virginia Gazette, bass Eric Lindsey has sung under the direction of conductors Victor DeRenzi, Marcello Cormio, Brent McMunn, Dr. Raymond Harvey, Ward Holmquist, Pacien Mazzagatti, Chris Fecteau, and Jorge Parodi.
 Recent engagements for Mr. Lindsey include the roles of Sarastro in The Magic Flute, the title role in Don Giovanni, Nourabad in The Pearl Fishers, Dottore Grenvil in La traviata, and his Spoleto Festival USA debut as the 5th Jew in Salome.
-He has also worked for companies such as Opera in Williamsburg, VA, Lakeland Opera, Opera Shreveport, Sarasota Opera, and New York City Opera.
+He has also worked for companies such as Opera in Williamsburg, VA, Lakeland Opera, Opera Shreveport, Sarasota Opera, New York City Opera, and the Metropolitan Opera.

 Equally at home in concert form as well as the stage, Mr. Lindsey's upcoming engagements include the Fauré Requiem as a soloist for Riverside Church in Manhattan, and a soloist in Rossini's Stabat Mater for the Handel Society at the Hopkins Center for the Arts in Hannover, New Hampshire.
-Other upcoming engagements for the bass also include a semi-staged production of La bohéme, in which he performs Colline, a favorite of the singer.

 Mr. Lindsey resides in Manhattan with his wife, Jenny, and their two children: John and Josephine.
 He studies with Andrea DelGiudice and is represented by Peter Randsman of Randsman Artist Management.